Due to the ongoing threat of COVID-19 I am no longer offering in-office sessions at this time, but hope to be back in the office May or June of 2021.

 - For example, if you live in Virginia, but are in Dallas we can do an online session while you’re there.
 Likewise, if you live in Houston, but are visiting Mexico, we can do a session while you’re in Mexico or Houston.
 Or lastly, as in our case currently, if it’s ill-advised to be in the office together and you’re in Austin, we can do telehealth sessions.

-Telehealth sessions (aka video session) – for Individuals and Couples
+Zoom sessions – for Individuals and Couples

 All you need is a smartphone or a computer with a camera and a mic.
 That’s it!